UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

    This exercise assumes you did the previous ones on this page; loading MATLAB, doing the configCluster.sh, adding the job settings.

-   You can download <a href="the parallel_example.m here.
+   You can download <a href="https://raw.githubusercontent.com/UPPMAX/R-python-julia-matlab-HPC/refs/heads/main/exercises/matlab/parallel_example.m" target="_blank">the parallel_example.m here</a>.

+There is more information about batch jobs here on <a href="https://se.mathworks.com/help/parallel-computing/batch.html" target="_blank">Mathworks</a>.

 MATLAB batch jobs
 -----------------

 .. warning::